emilianobovetti/stateless-maybe-js/README.md

 ## Creating Options

-`OPTION(value, empty)` creates a new Option object based on the value.
+`OPTION(value, empty)` creates a new option object based on the value.
 The second parameter is optional, by default a None is returned if the value is `null` or `undefined`, or an `OPTION.some(value)` otherwise.

 This behavior can be changed with the second parameter.